-1. The subcontracting of work by the District shall be consistent with its obligations under the Educational Employment Relations Act.
+1. The subcontracting of work by the District shall be consistent with its obligations under California Education Code 88003.1.

-- 2. The District will provide the Union with a copy of the "Request for Proposal" where such services could potentially be performed by represented classifications.
-Such notification shall occur simultaneously upon issuance of the "Request for Proposal." - 3.
-Prior to the subcontracting of services performed by represented classifications, the District upon written request by the Union after receipt of the notice in Section A.2 above, shall meet with the Union to negotiate. consistent with its legal obligation, proposals advanced by the Union as an alternative to subcontracting and/or the impact of such subcontracting. - 4.
-The District abides by a general principle of not contracting out work performed by SEIU bargaining unit personnel.
-If the District contemplates contracting out of any bargaining unit work, the District will give SEIU notice and, upon request, will engage in full good faith discussions with the Union through the LMC.
+2. The District will provide the Union with a copy of the "Request for Proposal" or any contract for services where represented classifications could potentially perform such services.
+Such notification shall occur prior to the approval of the contract or proposal.

+3. Prior to the subcontracting of services performed by represented classifications, the District, upon written request by the Union after receipt of the notice in Section A.2 above, shall meet with the Union to negotiate, consistent with its legal obligation, proposals advanced by the Union as an alternative to subcontracting and/or the impact of such subcontracting.

+4. The District abides by a general principle of not contracting out, shall not contract out work routinely performed by SEIU bargaining unit personnel which results in loss of an employee's current job or hours.
+The District will abide by California Education Code 88003.1.
+If the District contemplates contracting out any SEIU bargaining unit work, the District shall give advance notice to SEIU and must engage in full good faith meet and confer.